 What is the difference between a standard and apostilled FBI background check?

 A standard FBI background check includes a summary of a person’s criminal history, while an apostilled FBI background check is notarized and authenticated for international use.
+The validity period of an apostilled FBI background check typically ranges from 3-6 months, depending on the destination country’s requirements.

 When would I need an apostilled FBI background check?

 An apostilled FBI background check is typically required for international employment, study abroad programs, and immigration purposes.
+If you are applying for visas or immigration for more than one family member, you may need to obtain apostilled FBI background checks for each individual.

 What is the process for obtaining an apostilled FBI background check?